 Silver Forest offers light lunches and meals to in house guest and spa visitors with their focus on quality meals, beautiful food and products sourced from as close to home as possible.

 Right on the doorstep is the Helderberg wine region, which directly translates to ‘bright mountain’, a perfectly suited name for the slopes that offer a background to Somerset West and overlook False Bay.
 Five minutes away is the Helderberg Nature Reserve, a good place for walks, picnics and bird watching.

 Also, within easy reach of Silver Forest, are a host of other top attractions from whale watching in Hermanus, walks on the many close-by beaches, golf at the Erinvale Golf Club, trail runs and mountain biking.
 Should you wish to dine out at some of the country’s top restaurants, numerous are to be found within half an hour’s drive.
-With a collection of incredibly well known wine estates such at Waterford, Vergelegen, Lourensford, Annadale, Ken Forrester within half an hour’s drive away drive away.
+With a collection of incredibly well-known wine estates such as Waterford, Vergelegen, Lourensford, Annadale, Ken Forrester within half an hour’s drive away.